MV10/EventStreamDotNet/README.md

 * the domain event classes
 * the domain event handler (applies event changes to the state)
 * optional projection handlers
-* API (likely CQRS) for interacting with the event stream manager
+* services (likely CQRS) for interacting with the event stream manager

 Package dependencies: